-Deal, a Republican, was the representative for Georgia’s 9th congressional district from 2007 to 2010.
+Deal was the representative for Georgia’s 9th congressional district and was a Republican.
+He served from 2007 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Deal is shown as a purple triangle. (analysis methodology)
+Deal is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Deal sponsored bills primarily in these issue areas:

 Some of Deal’s most recently sponsored bills include...

 - H.R.
 4336 (111th): Fiscal Responsibility Act of 2009

 - H.R.
 4018 (111th): Additional health insurance options for unemployed Americans Act of 2009

 - H.R.
 4019 (111th): To amend the Public Health Service Act to limit preexisting condition exclusions ...